-1 Resolved by the House of Representatives (the Senate 2 concurring),
+1 Resolved by the House of Representatives (the Senate

+2 concurring),

-SECTION 1.
-CONCURRENT RESOLUTION ON THE BUDGET
+1SECTION 1.
+CONCURRENT RESOLUTION ON THE BUDGET2FOR FISCAL YEAR 2018.

-- FOR FISCAL YEAR 2018. - 3 (a) Declaration.-The Congress determines and - 4 declares that prior concurrent resolutions on the budget - 5 are replaced as of fiscal year 2018 and that this concur- - 6 rent resolution establishes the budget for fiscal year 2018 - 7 and sets forth the appropriate budgetary levels for fiscal - 8 years 2019 through 2027. - 9 (b) Table of Contents for - 10 this concurrent resolution is as follows: - Sec.
+3 (a) DECLARATION.-The Congress determines and 4 declares that prior concurrent resolutions on the budget 5 are replaced as of fiscal year 2018 and that this concur-6 rent resolution establishes the budget for fiscal year 2018 7 and sets forth the appropriate budgetary levels for fiscal 8 years 2019 through 2027.

+9 (b) TABLE OF CONTENTS.-The table of contents for

+10 this concurrent resolution is as follows:

+Sec.
 1. Concurrent resolution on the budget for fiscal year 2018.